 Humphrey Bogart was a last minute replacement for Cary Grant (supposedly, Grant rejected the part because he did not want to carry an umbrella onscreen).
 Bogart and William Holden couldn't stand each other.
 Bogart disapproved of Audrey Hepburn (he wanted his wife Lauren Bacall in the role), while Holden fell in love with her.
 Bogart got $300000, Holden got $150000, and Hepburn only $15000.
-Asked how he liked working with Hepburn, Bogart replied: "It's OK, if you don't mind to make 20 takes."
+Asked how he liked working with Hepburn, Bogart replied: "It's OK, if you don't mind to make a dozen takes."